Wamego in Pottawatomie County, Kansas — The American Midwest (Upper Plains)

 Erected 1923 by Women of Pottawatomie County.

 Other nearby markers.
-At least 8 other markers World War Memorial (a few steps from this marker); 1893 Chicago World's Fair Statues (about 600 feet away, measured in a direct line); Sand and Quartz Boulder (about 600 feet away); Old Dutch Mill (about 700 feet away); Colonel Raymond E. Morris, USAF Retired (approx. 0.2 miles away); War Memorial (approx. ¾ mile away); Vieux Cemetery (approx. 4.8 miles away); The Vieux Crossing (approx. 5½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+World War Memorial (a few steps from this marker); 1893 Chicago World's Fair Statues (about 600 feet away, measured in a direct line); Sand and Quartz Boulder (about 600 feet away); Old Dutch Mill (about 700 feet away); Colonel Raymond E. Morris, USAF Retired (approx. 0.2 miles away); War Memorial (approx. ¾ mile away); Vieux Cemetery (approx. 4.8 miles away); The Vieux Crossing (approx. 5½ miles away).
 Touch for a list and map of all markers in Wamego.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 682 times since then and 17 times this year.
+It was originally submitted on July 3, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 707 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on July 3, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.